marinapollo/AutoDomainAdaptation/README.md

 ### Approach:
 - Download sentiment dictionaries **Harvard Psychosociological Dictionary**, Harvard-IV-4 TagNeg (H4N), and  Loughran and McDonald (**L&M**) from here: https://sraf.nd.edu/textual-analysis/resources/#Master%20Dictionary
-- Load **domain specific** word embeddings of interest, e.g. learned from financial 10-K corpus.
-Words of original dictionary will be represented by these word embeddings
+- Load **domain specific** word embeddings of interest e.g. learned from the financial 10-K corpus.
+Words of the original dictionary will be represented by these word embeddings
 - Train SVM classifier in a 5-fold cross validation setup:
     - using each trained classifier on the 5th fold to predict 20% of the dictionary
     - using dictionary labels, e.g., H4N Dictionary: negative vs. non-negative;  L&M Dictionary: negative vs. non-negative